All Episodes

 You know, one thing I love that opening, the tapes you were playing.

-I i I don't think that is as much of a problem as her saying that the big problem are the drug gangs and the gangs.
+I don't think that is as much of a problem as her saying that the big problem are the drug gangs and the gangs.

 You know who's bringing the fentanyl in.

-Um it's coming from south of the border.
+It's coming from south of the border.

 It completely is.

-This isn't, it wasn't, you know, like norm up in New Hampshire thinking, hey, I know, I'll call up the Sinaloa drug cartel.
+I mean, the whole heroin problem, the whole gang problem, this isn't, it wasn't, you know, like norm up in New Hampshire thinking, hey, I know, I'll call up the Sinaloa drug cartel.

 I have this idea here for distributing heroin.

-It's never that's the one case where you blame the victim, not the pusher.
+It's never, that's the one case where you blame the victim, not the pusher.

-Um but heroin, nobody put in an order for black tar heroin.
+But heroin, nobody put in an order for black tar heroin.

-Most of them had guns, by the way, that Obama gave them without GPS through uh Operation Fast and Furious.
+Most of them had guns, by the way, that Obama gave them without GPS through Operation Fast and Furious.

-Let me ask you this, because Hillary last week.
+Let me ask you this, because Hillary last week, there's no ambiguity anymore.

-She was caught red-handed with the release of these new emails that came out.
+She was caught red-handed with the release of these new emails that came out that, in fact, Hillary Clinton sold access to her office.

 Right.

-And some of her and more than half of the people that she saw and she met with were people that donated to her foundation or pledged to donate to the foundation.
+And some of her, and more than half of the people that she saw and she met with were people that donated to her foundation or pledged to donate to the foundation.

 And a lot of them got favors done by the Secretary of State.